 Let’s pretend that we live in a world where women are actually capable of getting the type of muscular manly body they are afraid of getting.
 It will never happen, but let’s just pretend that it can.

 Fear gives women the irrational belief that this will happen overnight.
-As if one day you’ll lift something heavier than a 4-lb dumbbell or do less than 15 reps per set and the next day you'll wake up packing 20 lbs of muscle.
+As if one day you’ll lift something heavier than a 3kg dumbbell or do less than 15 reps per set and the next day you'll wake up packing 10kg of muscle.

 Even with steroids and other hormonal drugs, this is impossible.

-For the average natural male doing everything right under the best possible circumstances, the average rate of muscle gain will be between 0.25-0.5 lbs of muscle per week.
-For females, it's about 0.1-0.3 lbs.
+For the average natural male doing everything right under the best possible circumstances, the average rate of muscle gain will be between 0.1kg-0.25kg of muscle per week.
+For females, it's about 0.0.5-0.15 kgs.

 Read that again, ladies.
-AT BEST, a MAN whose genetics are significantly more optimal than yours for gaining muscle can only gain half of a pound of muscle per week at most, or two pounds per month.
+AT BEST, a MAN whose genetics are significantly more optimal than yours for gaining muscle can only gain a quarter of a kilogram of muscle per week at most, or 1 kilogram per month.
 Most men won’t even be able to reach that amount, and definitely not every week for a significant period of time.

-Similarly, AT BEST, the average woman purposely trying to get big will only be able to gain 1 pound of muscle per month!
+Similarly, AT BEST, the average woman purposely trying to get big will only be able to gain half a kilo of muscle per month!
 And that’s assuming she is doing everything as perfectly as possible in terms of diet, workout, and rest.